Table of Contents

 After arriving in the port of Tallinn, it was just a short 10-minute drive to my new hostel.
 This time I would be staying downtown and I could park the car next door for just € 7 ,- per day.
 A breath of fresh air after experiencing the high costs in Scandinavia for the past 3 weeks.

 After parking the car I noticed black smoke coming out of the exhaust of the car.
-We did a check up less then a month ago and surely the car was in good shape.
+We did a check up less than a month ago and surely the car was in good shape.
 After the routine check ups I could not figure out the problem, therefore I had to bring the car to the local Volkswagen dealer to solve the problem.
 Thankfully, Volkswagen Møller could fit me in the same day even when they were fully booked.
 What an amazing service!
 The result?
 Not too bad, a broken oxygen sensor which cost me about € 250 ,- (including labour cost) to get fixed.
 After that, the engine was running smooth again.

 Tallinn Old Town

 On my first day I visited the Danish King’s Garden.
 This beautiful place is overlooking Old Town and the St. Nicholas Church.
 It is called The Danish King’s Garden as legend has it that a Danish flag came falling down from the sky during the invasion of Denmark into the city.
-It has a small restaurant and some scary looking life size statues that resemble 3 grim reapers, but were actually 3 monks!
+It has a small restaurant and some scary looking life-size statues that resemble 3 grim reapers, but were actually 3 monks!
 Good going, Road Trip Guy!

 I had a sunny day, therefore the terras was out and you could enjoy a drink or two in this amazing castle garden.
 Next to the garden is The “Alexander Nevsky” Cathedral.
 This cathedral is an orthodox variation.